johnemyers/iste-612/checkpoint-1/checkpoint-1.md

 This tool will be designed generically to accommodate any type of cache of FOIA-released documents from the government in PDF form.
 Entire directories of documents will be processed within.

 There will be two primary user classes for the developed software.
 The first user class is the *data scientist* who will set up the backend for data processing, including administering the parameters for the model generation steps.
 The second user class is a *citizen data consumer* interested in understanding the document set, especially for finding the hidden patterns within the data.
-In addition, this user class will leverage the clusters that have been exposed
+In addition, this user class will leverage the clusters that have been exposed.

 ## Design